Knockrooskey

 Baby Jack

-I know now with baby Jack he will attend Knockrooskey NS, he will progress and he too will live a happy life just like his big brother Conor.x
+I know now with baby Jack he will attend Knockrooskey NS, he will progress and he too will live a happy life just like his big brother Conor.

-There are many brilliant National Schools in all of Mayo but for me personally as a Mother of two boys with Special Needs I cannot recommend Knockrooskey National School’s Autism Unit highly enough.
-It has quiet literally changed Conor’s life for the better and I will always be thankful.xx
+There are many brilliant National Schools in all of Mayo but for me personally as a Mother of two Autistic I cannot recommend Knockrooskey National School highly enough.
+It has quiet literally changed Conor’s life for the better and I will always be thankful.

-One of the focal points of my Blog is to help raise Awareness about Autism and related topics.
-I have not been asked to write this post.
-This is an honest opinion post I wanted to write as a Mother of two boys with Autism, to give praise where praise is due, as all too often I hear, read and see the struggles of other families who do not have that vital access to brilliant Schools just like Knockrooskey NS.
+This is an honest opinion post I wanted to write as a mother of two Autistic boys, to give praise where praise is due, as all too often I hear, read and see the struggles of other families who do not have that vital access to brilliant schools just like Knockrooskey NS.

 Well by now you know what my personal opinion of Knockrooskey NS is.
-As Conor is not able to speak just yet, I will let his most recent school photo do the talking for him, so he can tell you for himself what he thinks of his schoolxx
+I will let my beautiful Conor’s most recent school photo do the talking for him, so he can tell you for himself what he thinks of his school.

 Conor.x